anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <a name="4.4.1"></a>
 ### 4.4.1 Compute Nodes Specifications

-In Section 3.5 the high-level set of infrastructure components needed to run VMs was presented.
 This section is primarily about scheduling the VM to be created onto a particular physical server.
 This section delves into the compute host selection for these VMs, the resource pools, hardware and software considerations.

 <p align="center"><img src="../figures/Figure_4_3_Select_host_instance_launch.png" alt="Selection of a compute host to launch an instance"></br>Figure 4-3.
 Selection of a compute host to launch an instance.</p>